 Bannett currently resides in Los Angeles, where he studies voice with Donald Brinegar and is a staff singer at St. James’ in the City.
 He often performs with choral organizations in Southern California, including the Horizon Music Group, the de Angelis Vocal Ensemble, and LASchola.

 Corey Carleton Soprano

 Corey Carleton is a native Californian who specializes in Baroque music.
 Her clear, agile voice has been described as “bell-like” by the San Jose Examiner and “glassy-toned” by the East Bay Express.
-For the last 15 years she has performed around the United States and internationally in the early-music genre as both a soloist and ensemble musician with orchestras and chamber groups such as Tesserae, Musica Angelica, Musica Pacifica, Faire Viols, Ensemble Vermillion, and the Grammy Award–winning Los Angeles Chamber Singers.
+She has performed around the United States and internationally in the early-music genre as both a soloist and ensemble musician with orchestras and chamber groups such as Tesserae, Musica Angelica, Musica Pacifica, Faire Viols, Ensemble Vermillion, and the Grammy Award–winning Los Angeles Chamber Singers.

 Since 2006 Carleton has also been a member of Les Violettes, a Bay Area–based chamber ensemble that champions French Baroque music.
-She lives in Los Angeles with her husband and 11-year-old daughter.
+She lives in Los Angeles with her husband and 12-year-old daughter.

 Dylan Hostetter Countertenor